brylevkirill/notes/interesting recent papers.md

 #### ["Taming the Noise in Reinforcement Learning via Soft Updates"](https://arxiv.org/abs/1512.08562) Fox, Pakman, Tishby
   `G-learning` `value-based`
 >	"Model-free reinforcement learning algorithms, such as Q-learning, perform poorly in the early stages of learning in noisy environments, because much effort is spent unlearning biased estimates of the state-action value function.
 The bias results from selecting, among several noisy estimates, the apparent optimum, which may actually be suboptimal.
 We propose G-learning, a new off-policy learning algorithm that regularizes the value estimates by penalizing deterministic policies in the beginning of the learning process.
 We show that this method reduces the bias of the value-function estimation, leading to faster convergence to the optimal value and the optimal policy.
 The stochastic nature of G-learning also makes it avoid some exploration costs, a property usually attributed only to on-policy algorithms."
+>	"G-learning penalizes KL-divergence from a simple uniform distribution in order to cope with overestimation of Q-values."
   - `notes` <https://github.com/DanielTakeshi/Paper_Notes/blob/master/reinforcement_learning/Taming_the_Noise_in_Reinforcement_Learning_via_Soft_Updates.md>
   - `code` <https://github.com/noahgolmant/simpledgn>